instructure/instructure-ui/docs/03-component-guidelines.md

 }
 ```

-The `@themeable` decorator will generate the CSS custom properties `--Button-background`, `--Button-color`, `--Button-hoverColor`, `--Button-hoverBackground`, but you can use these variables in `styles.css` like `var(--background)`
+The `@themeable` decorator will generate the CSS custom properties `--Button-background`, `--Button-color`, `--Button-hoverColor`, `--Button-hoverBackground`, in order to scope them to the component, but you can use these variables in `styles.css` like `var(--background)`
 and `var(--hoverColor)`.

-Since the variables are defined in JS you can also access them in your component JS by using `this.theme` which will give
+Since the variables are defined in JS you can also access them in your component JS (e.g. `this.theme.hoverColor`) which will give
-you the theme values applied via React context with `ApplyTheme` or the `theme` prop (falling back to the defaults).
+you the theme values applied via React context with `ApplyTheme` or the `theme` prop (falling back to the defaults provided in the theme.js file).